oldmill1/sssstatic/README.md

-# 🐍🐍🐍 SSSStatic 🐍🐍🐍

-> *The simplest way to build beautiful websites*

-Create web-sites that _sell_ with pre-defined templates.
-Just fill in your own content.

 ## 🚀 Quick Start

 Create a `_config.yml` file in your project directory and start building!
 Here's a complete example showing everything you can create: